-The Panel Trial considered that the claimant's claim of lawsuit belongs to the moral rights of the copyright which includes the right to protect the integrity of the work; the plaintiff neither intended to make a profit from his request; therefore, the case is a civil dispute over IP rights and should be under the jurisdiction of District 1 Court.
+The Panel Trial considered that the claimant's claim of lawsuit belongs to the moral rights of the copyright which includes the right to protect the integrity of the work; the plaintiff did not intend to make a profit from his request; therefore, the case is a civil dispute over IP rights and should be under the jurisdiction of District 1 Court.

-Responding why the COV was not summoned to the court, the Trial Panel said the COV has issued a written opinion stating that in case of documents with contrary evidence are founded the COV will annul the issued Copyright Certificates accordingly.
-Further, the court whether or not recognizing the validity of the issued Copyright Certificates does not relate to the COV’s rights and obligations.
+In responding why the COV was not summoned to the court, the Trial Panel said the COV has issued a written opinion stating that in case relevant documents containing contrary evidence are founded the COV will annul the issued Copyright Certificates accordingly.
+Further, the court whether or not to recognize the validity of the issued Copyright Certificates does not relate to the COV’s rights and obligations.
 So the first-instance court did not summon the COV to participate in the trial is grounded.

 The Trial Panel also asserted that if a person has a creative idea but that idea has not been expressed in a material form, then he/she is ineligible for claiming to be the author of the idea.
 Personal imprints, advices and/or instructions in the process of creative labor must not be conditions for identifying the author of a work, so the defendant's argument is unfounded.
 Therefore, the decision of the first-instance court recognizing Le Linh as the only author was grounded.

-The action of Phan Thi company in putting the images of 4 characters deviated from their original expression in the comics without the consent of the author Le Linh, nor noted in the comics that the drawing style of Le Linh was used in drawing the characters of the comics is a violation of the author's moral rights.
+The action of Phan Thi company in putting the images of 4 characters deviated from their original expression in the comics neither having consent of author Le Linh nor making a note of using the drawing style of Le Linh in drawing the characters of the comics is a violation of the author's moral rights.
 Le Linh's request for apology and compensation of fee hiring attorney is grounded.

 The appellate Trial Panel rejected the appeal and upheld the first-instance judgement.